beetlebugorg/go-dims/docs/docs/configuration/image-sources.md

 Only the specified backends will be allowed to handle requests.
 If a backend is not listed, requests using that scheme will return an error.

+:::note

-⚠️ By default, s3 and file are disabled.
+By default, s3 and file are disabled.
 You must explicitly enable them to allow access.

 ```
 DIMS_ALLOWED_SOURCE_BACKENDS=http,s3